 Beautiful sweet & sensitive lovely Beauty In UK foster in Norfolk DOB Approx 2021 Size: Medium approx 18kgs Beauty has done so well since being rescued from a cage in Romania Loves to run around the field, play with other dogs and play with her toys.
 She’s sweet, sensitive and fun loving.
 We feel she will now thrive in an adult only forever home with lots of routine, patience & reassurance to further develop her confidence Sorry no children Can you offer Beauty a home?
 Please fill in the application beow, send an email or give Gill a call on 07795 803434 Beauty is fully vaccinated, blood tested Full RBU and support from Pennypaws Rescue A homecheck will be required (video)

-Belle, a 6 years old female English Springer Spaniel available for adoption from Dogs Trust in Norfolk
+Belle, a 6 months old female Collie available for adoption from Safe Rescue For Dogs in Norfolk

 Belle